msandora/social-family-react-firebase-functions/note2-youngwiz.md

 Please note that I left the firebaseConfig empty since you would not have access to my firebase credentials.
 You can replace with your own for testing. line 7 of index.js

-At this point I have redone this course up until this part 3 times and watched the video several times trying to figure out what I am doing wrong.
+At this point I have redone this course up until this part 3 times and watched the video several times trying to figure out what I am doing wrong. firebase serve command has not been working for me so i have been using firebase deploy each time.

 During this course I encountered a 2 problems, if you can assist me with solving either of these issues or at least provide a better understanding of the issues I would be very grateful.